cjacker/opensource-toolchain-bouffalo-lab/README.md

 cat bl808-firmware.bin >> openbouffalo-bl808.bin
 ```

-A script [create-full-image.sh](./openbouffalo-linux-firmware/create-full-image.sh) can be used directly to create the "openbouffalo-bl808.bin" image.
+A script [create-full-image.sh](./openbouffalo-linux-firmware/create-full-image.sh) can be used directly to create the final "openbouffalo-bl808.bin" image.

 Then activate UART programming mode and program it as: